mabel-dev/opteryx.dev/docs/get-started/deployment-guide.md

 !!!
 Note
     - Windows (x86) regression suite fails some tests due to issues with Apache Arrow.
     - PyPy regression suite fails due to issues with Apache Arrow.
-    - Python 3.11 regression suite fails due to lack of 3.11 support on the test platform.
+    - Python 3.11 regression suite fails due to issues with Apache Arrow.
     - MacOs (M1) is not included in the regression suite due to lack of support on the test platform, but there is known usage on this configuration.
     - Windows (ARM) is not included in the regression suite  due to lack of support on the test platform.
-    - Most partial coverage of tests are due to testing platform constraints, not compatibility issues.
+    - Partial coverage is primarily due to testing platform constraints, not core-compatibility issues.

 ### Python Environment